Tornados and Floods

 Francine's Lingering Legacy: Flooding Rain and Tornado Threats Across the South

 The remnants of Hurricane Francine, though weakened, are set to linger over the southern United States, bringing with them several days of heavy rainfall and the potential for isolated tornadoes through the end of the week.
-While the 's center has moved inland, its impact is far from over, with significant flooding a major concern for many areas.
+While the storm's center has moved inland, its impact is far from over, with significant flooding a major concern for many areas.

 Francine's Journey: From Hurricane to Heavy Rains